Dylan Helberg is 18 and says he has not slept in a bed in three years.

-From there, Clark was sent to her grandmother’s home in Maine, and when she was 18, she was thrown out of the house after accusing her grandmother of being an alcoholic.
+From there, she was sent to her grandmother’s home in Maine, and when she was 18, she was thrown out of the house after accusing her grandmother of being an alcoholic.

 Homeless, she ran off with a man she barely knew.
-“He ended up brutally raping me,” said Clark, who said she swallowed pills and tried to kill herself after the attack.
+“He ended up brutally raping me,” she said.
+She swallowed pills and tried to kill herself after the attack.

 She found her way back to Salem, and for the next two years slept on relatives’ floors and couches.
 She enrolled at the charter school in 2012.